CrazyMayfly/Free-Markdown-Translator/doc/README.en.md

 Function:

 - Translate the MarkDown document into any type of language
-- Support contains a variety of translation engines such as Google, Bing, Deepl, Alibaba, SOGOU, YOUDAO, TENCENT, BAIDU
+- Support contains a variety of translation engines such as Google, Bing, Alibaba, Sogou, YOUDAO, Tencent, BAIDU and other translation engines
 - Basically, it will not destroy the original format of the Markdown document
 - Support concurrent translation
 - Support multiple folders and multiple files under a folder, which is very convenient for specific scenes